 - Two months of bank statements

-In the end, all the mortgage company is trying to do is paint a picture of you for the past two years: job, income, payment, and debt history.
-Make sure you can explain any gaps of income, any change of jobs, and any reason for debt delinquencies.
-You can call, walk-in, or do the necessary paperwork online and get prequalified in as little at 15 minutes.
+In the end, all the mortgage company is trying to do is paint a picture of you for the past couple of years: job, income, payment, and debt history.
+Make sure you can explain any gaps in income, any change of jobs, and any reason for debt delinquencies.
+You can call, walk-in, or do the necessary paperwork online and get pre-qualified in as little as 15 minutes, and pre-approved very quickly as well!
 AMAZING!

 #4 – But… how much can I afford?

 There are all kinds of tools and gadgets on the internet to can help you estimate how much you can afford or for how much you qualify.
-A basic rule for calculating how much you can afford is: (Annual Income/2) – Monthly Liabilities (this includes all debt payments) = Your monthly mortgage payment.
-It’s best to always have a conversation with your mortgage lender and let them help you.
+A basic rule for calculating how much you can afford is (Annual Income/2) – Monthly Liabilities (this includes all debt payments) = Your monthly mortgage payment.
+You can also use the 28 percent/36 percent rule, which says you shouldn’t spend more than 28% of your gross monthly income on home costs and not more than 36% on total debt (including mortgage, credit card, vehicle…).
+It’s always best to have a conversation with your mortgage lender and let them help you.
 They are the experts on this and this is their job!

 #5 – I’m pre-qualified – Now what?

 So, you took the time and got pre-approved.
 Congrats!
 Now’s the time to shop for a home.
 This will require a whole different post, as shopping for a home is a big deal!
 Congrats again for taking the first and often scariest step!